cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 property: when the lock takes the slow path (i.e. the lock is held in such a way that we cannot acquire it right now), it puts the process requesting it in `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.
-This means that our process will survive a `SIGKILL`, and the only way out is to unfreeze the filesystem.
+This means that our process will survive a `SIGKILL` while in D state, and the only way out is to unfreeze the filesystem.

 For example, here is the kernel stack we get trapped in trying to acquire the previously writer locked read-write semaphore when trying to do a `mkdir` on a